Luísa de Jesus: Biography

-As she constantly suffered financial problems, De Jesus eventually hatched a money-making scheme involving a foundling wheel near Coimbra: at the time, these devices were used by mothers to abandon their children, in the hopes that a good samaritan with means would take them instead.
-The prospective adoptee could then be awarded 600 réis, a cradle and half a meter of thick cotton fabric for their generosity.
-Deciding to take advantage of this, De Jesus, using either her real name or that of her clients, would adopt children as often as possible, but would then kill them by either smothering or strangling them.
-After successfully killing her victims, she would bury them either in shallow graves at the top of Monte Arroio, under her house or would stuff their bodies in clay pots.
+Luísa de Jesus eventually hatched a money-making criminal scheme involving a foundling wheel in Coimbra: at the time, these devices were used by mothers to abandon their children at local charities, in the hopes that a good samaritan of means would take them instead.
+The prospective adoptive parents could then be awarded a 600 réis subsidy, a cradle and half a meter of thick cotton fabric for their generosity.
+Deciding to take advantage of this, de Jesus, using either her real name or that of her clients as a delivery worker, would adopt children at Coimbra's Foundling Wheel House as often as possible, but would then kill them by either smothering or strangling them.
+After successfully killing her victims, she would bury them either in shallow graves at the top of Monte Arroio (a street called Rua de Montarroio, near Coimbra's downtown, is the area's current approximate location), located at a close distance from Coimbra's Foundling Wheel House, under her house, also in Coimbra, or would stuff their bodies in clay pots.
+In total, she embezzled around 20,000 réis, the equivalent of six months' salary for a cook or a year's salary for a kitchen girl at the Royal Hospital of Caldas in Caldas da Rainha.
+The proceeds of the theft of subsidies may, however, have been shared with someone else.